Market Influence Output in a Perfect Market Framework

 3. Encouragement of Innovation and Adaptation

 The perfect market is an example of stability and efficiency, where everything runs smoothly.
 However, it also encourages continuous improvement: even within its model, which insists everybody make the same product of standard quality control, but honing the skills at your disposal.
-Replace expensive capital for labor because the perfect market encourages organization.
+Replace expensive capital with labour because the perfect market encourages organization.
 Makers are free to find new ways to save on production costs or improve their methods.

 For example, in agricultural markets, a business may devise new farming methods to cut input costs, such as water and fertilizers.
 Industrial players might introduce sophisticated technologies to make supply chains shorter and meet consumer demand more quickly.